 - Claims to be the only company to actively work on behalf of your business through advocacy efforts

 - Offers a complete range of coverage and policy options

 The Owner-Operator Independent Drivers Association offers several policies and coverage options for small business truckers.

 Whether you’re an owner-operator with authority or a lease, OOIDA has a full range of options.
-All underwriting is in-house with fast turnaround and competitive rates.
+All underwriting is in-house with a fast turnaround and competitive rates.

-Before choosing any truck insurance policy for your commercial trucking needs, make sure to look at customer ratings, offerings, and any price quotes.
+Before choosing any truck insurance policy for your commercial trucking needs, make sure to look at customer ratings, offerings, and price quotes.
 A little work now in comparing truck insurance quotes can save hours and money later.